Ask most enterprise information security managers what they're doing in terms of addressing mobile app risks and...

 - vendor management and scrutiny for third parties associated with all aspects of the mobile app supply chain, including development, infrastructure services and cloud vendors.

 Input validation flaws can lead to SQL injections, and weak access controls can lead to compromised user sessions, while web servers can have missing patches that can be exploited.
 Cleartext HTTP communication sessions can expose everything to wireless network eavesdroppers.
-If these mobile app risks are not taken seriously, they can lead to security incidents and breaches.
+If these mobile application risks are not taken seriously, they can lead to security incidents and breaches.

 A lot can be done to uncover and resolve mobile app risks, as there are mobile app security frameworks and standards provided by organizations, such as the Open Web Application Security Project and NIST.